booleans-oss/discord-rpc-app/README.md

     electron client/main.js

-### 4. Enjoy :smile:
+### 5. Enjoy :smile:

-## Configuration 💡

-There isn't any configuration to do.
-The credentials need to be done on your side.
-You can modify the application as you want.
+The codes for the images are the name you have given them on the Discord Application Portal.

 -----------
 ## Development